core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Acknowledgments

-Oscar Novo, Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Anders Brandt, Matthieu Vial, Mohit Sethi, Sampo Ukkola, Linyi Tian, Chistian Amsuss, and Jan Newmarch have provided helpful comments, discussions and ideas to improve and shape this document.
+Oscar Novo, Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Anders Brandt, Matthieu Vial, Jim Schaad, Mohit Sethi, Hauke Petersen, Sampo Ukkola, Linyi Tian, and Jan Newmarch have provided helpful comments, discussions and ideas to improve and shape this document.
 Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.

 # Changelog

+changes from -11 to -12

+* added ER diagram
+* updated discovery text
+* improved text on: atomicity, idempotency, multiple query, ep removal, simple registration

 changes from -09 to -10